Homemade Movies

 The home movie has existed since technology provided an easy-to-use consumer format of moving image capture.
 Stories illustrated through the amateur photographer document a unique viewpoint of the every-day-person of their time.

 The Al Larvick Conservation Fund, officially founded in 2014, supports the conservation and public accessibility of analog home movies, amateur cinema and community recordings of yesteryear.
-The nonprofit does this by grant-making, conducting live screening and educational events and recording oral histories.
+The nonprofit does this by grant-giving.
+Grants support the digitization of analog and obsolete media.
+See list of grantees here.

-Through lab sponsorship and fundraising, the Al Larvick Conservation Fund has supported the conservation and digital capture of many thousands of feet in collection holder films and analog videotape by way of two grant opportunities.
+Through lab sponsorship and fundraising, the Al Larvick Conservation Fund has supported the conservation and digital capture of many collections of films and videotape by way of two grant opportunities.
 Grantees retain ownership of their original and newly digitized media.
+With the cooperation of each grant recipient, the Fund catalogues each new digital file within its database and makes the motion pictures available on Internet Archive.